Laura Massaro

-Laura Jane Massaro MBE (née Lengthorn; born 2 November 1983) is a retired professional squash player from England.
+Laura Jane Massaro MBE (née Lengthorn; born 2 November 1983) is an English retired professional squash player.
+She was ranked number 1 in the world.

-Career
+Biography

 She was born in Great Yarmouth and attended Albany High School, Chorley, which is now called Albany Academy.
 In July 2007, she married Danny Massaro and became Laura Lengthorn-Massaro.
 She subsequently dropped 'Lengthorn' from her name and is now known professionally as Laura Massaro.

-She won her first top-level title at the German Open in 2004 and went on to become British Open champion in 2013 and World Champion in 2014, so become the first Englishwoman to hold both titles at once.
+She won her first top-level title at the German Open in 2004 and went on to become British Open champion in 2013 and the World Champion also in 2013, so becoming the first Englishwoman to hold both titles at once.
 She is also a three-time silver medallist for England in Commonwealth Games.

 Massaro was shortlisted for the Sunday Times Sky Sports Sportswomen of the Year awards.
 She won the WISPA Player of the Year award in 2011.
 She won the US Open and the Cleveland Classic in 2011, the Sharm El Sheikh Open in 2010, and the Monte Carlo Classic in 2008.
 In 2010, she was part of the English team that won the silver medal at the 2010 Women's World Team Squash Championships.

 Massaro also won the British National Squash Championships in 2011, defeating Jenny Duncalf in the final 7–11, 11–9, 7–11, 11–7, 11–2.
 She had previously finished runner-up at the championships in 2008 (losing in the final to Alison Waters 11–6, 7–11, 8–11, 9–11).

 At the 2010 Commonwealth Games, Massaro won a silver medal in the women's doubles (partnering Jenny Duncalf).
 She followed up four years later at the 2014 Commonwealth Games with two silver medals: silver in singles after finishing runner-up to Nicol David and another silver in doubles with Duncalf.

 In 2012, she was part of the England team that won the silver medal at the 2012 Women's World Team Squash Championships.
 Massaro won the British Open in 2013.
 She was the first English woman to do so in 22 years.

 After starting 2014 brightly by winning the WSA World Tour title in Chicago, Massaro won the biggest title of her career to date at the 2013 World Open in Penang upon beating Nour El Sherbini in the final.
 Her achievement, alongside that of reigning men's world champion Nick Matthew, meant that England had two reigning world squash champions for the first time.